apache/lucene/lucene/MIGRATE.md

 has been removed.
 Users that want to execute concurrent tasks should rely instead on the `TaskExecutor` that the searcher holds, retrieved via `IndexSearcher#getTaskExecutor`.

+### CheckIndex params -slow and -fast are deprecated, replaced by -level X (GITHUB#11023)

+The `CheckIndex` former `-fast` behaviour of performing checksum checks only, is now the default.
+Added a new parameter: `-level X`, to set the detail level of the index check.
+The higher the value, the more checks are performed.
+Sample `-level` usage: `1` (Default) - Checksum checks only, `2` - all level 1 checks as well as logical integrity checks, `3` - all level 2 checks as well as slow checks.

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)